dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_developers/for_developers.md

 ### Pillage

-Contracts that do not implement the `ableToWithdrawRewards` function (as explained [here](/cardano/liquid-staking/for_developers/#claiming-rewards) forfeit their staking rewards, and these rewards will be pillaged by the Milkomeda DAO.
+Contracts that do not implement the `ableToWithdrawRewards` function, as explained [here](/cardano/liquid-staking/for_developers/#claiming-rewards), signal that they forfeit their staking rewards, and these rewards could be pillaged by the Milkomeda DAO.

 When an account is Pillaged, its accumulated rewards are removed and the value is automatically staked on behalf of the pillager (Milkomeda DAO).